‘A constant in my life’: World mourns Queen Elizabeth II

 LONDON (AP) — Queen Elizabeth II was much more than Britain’s monarch.
 She was sovereign to another 14 nations and a rare figure on the world stage who was almost universally admired.
 Her reach cut through hemispheres, generations, social divisions and politics.

-The widespread tributes that followed her death came not only from United States President Joe Biden but also from Russian President Vladimir Putin.
-They came from other monarchs, leaders, dignitaries and rock stars.
+The widespread tributes that followed her death Thursday came not only from United States President Joe Biden but also from Russian President Vladimir Putin.
+They came from other monarchs, leaders, rock stars and thousands of admirers.

 Elizabeth was Britain’s longest-reigning monarch, serving 70 years.
 She had been on the throne since 1952, when the nation was still rebuilding from the destruction of World War II.
 She became a global icon of calmness and fortitude through decades of political upheaval and social change.